 The Aztec leader's first strategy with the strange visitors from another world was to attempt to buy them off with gifts.
 These included ceremonial costumes, a massive gold disk representing the sun and an even bigger silver one representing the moon.
 However, if anything, this may well have further encouraged the Spanish to plunder this new land for all it was worth.

-In August 1519 CE the Spanish leader Hernán Cortés marched on Tenochtitlan.
-According to the Spanish sources Motecuhzoma allowed them entry to the city.
+In August 1519 CE the leader of the Spanish Conquistadors Hernán Cortés marched on Tenochtitlan.
+According to the Spanish sources, the Aztec emperor allowed them entry to the city.
 From here on in the history of the conflict is much debated amongst scholars and it is unlikely that the Spanish chroniclers presented a completely impartial account of events.
 It has been noted that it does seem strange that such a powerful ruler as Motecuhzoma should cut such a passive figure in the record of events brought down to us.
 However, against that it is certainly true that the Spanish had shown their military prowess and the devastating effectiveness of their superior weaponry - canons, firearms and crossbows - in quickly defeating a force of Otomi-Tlaxcalan and they also took quick and ruthless reprisals against a treacherous plot by the Cholollan.
 Perhaps Motecuhzoma had taken note of this and took the more prudent policy of appeasement rather than engage the enemy in the field, at least as an opening strategy.

 When Cortés and Motecuhzoma finally met in person relations were initially amiable, the Spaniard was given a tour of the city and more gifts were exchanged, Cortés receiving a necklace of golden crabs and Motecuhzoma a necklace of Venetian glass strung on gold thread.
 Whatever Motecuhzoma had hoped to achieve through diplomacy his plans were scuppered in just two weeks when he was promptly taken hostage and placed under house arrest by the small Spanish force.
 Motecuhzoma was forced to declare himself a subject of Charles V, handover more treasure and even allow the placing of a crucifix on top of the Great Pyramid in the city's sacred precinct.